Eating out? Getting food in? Check the food hygiene rating

 How does the Food Hygiene Rating Scheme work?

-The scheme is being run by [Name of local authority] in partnership with the Food Standards Agency (the central Government Department with responsibility for food safety).
+The scheme is being run by the Council of the Isles of Scilly in partnership with the Food Standards Agency (the central Government Department with responsibility for food safety).
 It will give you information about the hygiene standards in food premises at the time they are inspected by one of our food safety officers to check that they are meeting legal requirements on food hygiene.
 The hygiene rating given reflects what the officer finds at the time of inspection.

 It’s not easy to judge hygiene standards on appearance alone so the rating gives you an idea of what’s going on in the kitchen, or behind closed doors.
 You can check the ratings and use the information to choose a place with higher standards.
 It’s also good to share this information with friends and family.

 Why is the scheme important?